styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to use production or development build of React?

 In some cases, you might need to use development build of React instead of the default [production one](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build).
-For example, this might be needed if you use React Native and make references to a React Native component's PropTypes in your code.
+For example, this might be needed if you use React Native and make references to a React Native component’s PropTypes in your code.
 As React removes all PropTypes in its production build, your code will fail.
-By default, React Styleguidist uses the development build for the dev server, and the production one for static builds.
+By default, Styleguidist uses the development build for the dev server, and the production one for static builds.

 ```js
 import React from 'react'